Fireworks Guide: Roman Candles

 If you’re new to fireworks then you’re probably shopping for roman candles because this is a traditional and well-known type of firework.

-However, for aerial and multishot effects you would normally start with cakes and barrages, since these offer a greater range of effects, greater duration and better value for money.
+However, for aerial and multishot effects you would normally start with cakes and barrages, since these offer a greater range of effects, greater duration and better value for money than candles.

 That said, candles are useful for low noise effects (their small bore size is ideal for coloured star effects and crackling comets) and they’re easy to set up in a V shape for something visually different.